ikkez/F3-Sugar/FileUnit/README.md

 ## F3 FileUnit

 This F3-Plugin offers a bunch of file system methods, helping you getting things done faster.
-It's uses the Standard PHP Libary with DirectoryIterators and file SPL objects to fit most common tasks and modifications.
+It's uses the Standard PHP Library with DirectoryIterators and file SPL objects to fit most common tasks and modifications.

 ***